koszeggy/KGySoft.CoreLibraries/README.md

     .DoTest()
     .DumpResults(Console.Out);
 ```

+## License
+KGy SOFT Core Libraries is under the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) license (see a short summary [here](https://creativecommons.org/licenses/by-nd/4.0)).
+It allows you to copy and redistribute the material in any medium or format for any purpose, even commercially.
+The only thing is not allowed is to distribute a modified material as yours.

 ---

 See the complete KGy SOFT Core Libraries documentation with even more examples at [docs.kgysoft.net](https://docs.kgysoft.net/corelibraries).

 [![KGy SOFT .net](https://docs.kgysoft.net/corelibraries/icons/logo.png)](https://kgysoft.net)